StephCambria/mylochat/README.md

 ## Installation:

-This application is deployed via Heroku (pending).
+This application is deployed via [Heroku](https://mylo-app.herokuapp.com/).

 ## Techcologies Used